yyl-20020115/usbip-win/README.md

      - Click "Have Disk", click "Browse", choose the copied folder, and click "OK".
      - Click on the "usbip-win VHCI(ude)", and then click "Next".
      - Click Finish at "Completing the Add/Remove Hardware Wizard".
-  - Manual Installation for vhci(WDM)
+  - Manual Installation for vhci(wdm)
      - Run PowerShell or CMD as an Administrator
      - `PS> pnputil /add-driver usbip_vhci.inf`
      - Start Device manager